MinghuiChen43/awesome-trustworthy-deep-learning/README.md

   - Key Word: Explainability; Shapley Values; Feature Interactions.
   - <details><summary>Digest</summary> Several recent works explain black-box models by capturing the most influential features for prediction per instance; such explanation methods are univariate, as they characterize importance per feature.
 We extend univariate explanation to a higher-order; this enhances explainability, as bivariate methods can capture feature interactions in black-box models, represented as a directed graph.

+- Spurious Features Everywhere -- Large-Scale Detection of Harmful Spurious Features in ImageNet. [[paper]](https://arxiv.org/abs/2212.04871)
+  - Yannic Neuhaus, Maximilian Augustin, Valentyn Boreiko, Matthias Hein.
+  - Key Word: Spurious Features; Interpretability.
+  - <details><summary>Digest</summary> We develop a framework that allows us to systematically identify spurious features in large datasets like ImageNet.
+It is based on our neural PCA components and their visualization.
+Previous work on spurious features of image classifiers often operates in toy settings or requires costly pixel-wise annotations.
+In contrast, we validate our results by checking that presence of the harmful spurious feature of a class is sufficient to trigger the prediction of that class.

+- Post hoc Explanations may be Ineffective for Detecting Unknown Spurious Correlation. [[paper]](https://arxiv.org/abs/2212.04629)
+  - Julius Adebayo, Michael Muelly, Hal Abelson, Been Kim.
+  - Key Word: Feature Attributions; Concept Activation; Training Point Ranking.
+  - <details><summary>Digest</summary> We investigate whether three types of post hoc model explanations--feature attribution, concept activation, and training point ranking--are effective for detecting a model's reliance on spurious signals in the training data.
+Specifically, we consider the scenario where the spurious signal to be detected is unknown, at test-time, to the user of the explanation method.
+We design an empirical methodology that uses semi-synthetic datasets along with pre-specified spurious artifacts to obtain models that verifiably rely on these spurious training signals.

 - Interpreting Neural Networks through the Polytope Lens. [[paper]](https://arxiv.org/abs/2211.12312)
   - Sid Black, Lee Sharkey, Leo Grinsztajn, Eric Winsor, Dan Braun, Jacob Merizian, Kip Parker, Carlos Ramón Guevara, Beren Millidge, Gabriel Alfour, Connor Leahy.
   - Key Word: Interpreting Polytopes; Single Neurons; Polysemanticity and Superposition.